mljar/mljar-supervised/README.md

 [![PyPI version](https://badge.fury.io/py/mljar-supervised.svg)](https://badge.fury.io/py/mljar-supervised)
 [![PyPI pyversions](https://img.shields.io/pypi/pyversions/mljar-supervised.svg)](https://pypi.python.org/pypi/mljar-supervised/)

-## Automated Machine Learning :rocket:
+## Automated Machine Learning :computer: :bulb: :rocket:

 The `mljar-supervised` is an Automated Machine Learning Python package that works with tabular data.
 It is designed to save time for a data scientist :sunglasses:.
 It abstracts the common way to preprocess the data, construct the machine learning models, and perform hyper-parameters tuning to find the best model :muscle:.